manassaloi/manassaloi.github.io/_posts/2021-12-30-year-retrospective-2021.markdown

 - Seeing so many friends move abroad, Europe and US, did make me think a lot on whether I am making the right decision to stay back here.
 A lot of mental energy went into figuring out what I really want out of my life and whether I can get them while living in India.
 I don't want to make decisions based on FOMO.
 I want to do what makes my life better in the long run.
 - I love learning new things.
 I get excited whenever I do a new course and learn some new skill.
 I am planning to do a lot more courses in 2022.
 - I spent way more time shitposting on Twitter than I intended.
 Failure to cut down my Twitter has been one of the biggest failures of 2021.
 - I loved tracking my monthly highlights.
-With covid not going anywhere, time willl continue to fly and every day will feel the same.
-This is one way of me remembering what happened during the year.
+It is one way of me remembering what happened during the year.
 The highlights I put also implicitly shows what I care about the most.
+- With covid not going anywhere, time will continue to fly by and every day will feel the same.
+This is even more so if you are in your late 20s/early 30s.
+So I recommend doing a similiar exercise.
+Ask yourself what did you do this March?
+Do you remember?
 - This reflection is mostly for me and hence I won't share this on Twitter.
 Hope this inspires you to write your own.

 Want to do your own year end reflections?
 Try one of the templates mentioned [here](https://manassaloi.com/2020/12/22/questions.html).